It's been a long journey to here…

 This is me in spring 2009, pretty soon after getting diagnosed with Hashimoto's.
 Red cheeks and acne and all!

 It took some time, and a masters degree in nutrition to get this more or less sorted out.
 In a nutshell, over the course of 4 years I started eating red meat and eggs again (but only the best quality), increased protein intake, removed gluten, increased the quality of the dairy and grains I ate, reduced processed foods, and stopped snacking throughout the day.

 That was enough to nearly eliminate the Hashimoto's and certainly to get rid of almost all of my symptoms.
 I felt pretty friggin awesome!!

-During this process I came upon an idea that was (and still is) somehow revolutionary in the nutrition world, and that was called biochemical individuality.
+During this process I came upon an idea that was (and still is) somehow revolutionary in the nutrition world, and that is called biochemical individuality.
 In other words, we all have different needs based upon our biochemistry.
 Some people need more protein, some less.
 Some people need more fat, some less.
 Some people need more carbs, some less.
 Some people can fast and feel fantastic, and others less so.
 And so on....

 This idea alone allowed me to stabilize my blood sugar by simply paying attention to my body's needs.
 I paid attention and realized that when I ate more protein and fat, and less carbs, I felt better and I could literally FEEL the difference when my blood sugar was stable.
 Phew...that was pretty important information to figure out!

 But there were still so many pieces to the puzzle.
 I won't bore you with all the details but the most glaring issues I had were: I still had some positive anti-thyroglobulin (thyroid) antibodies (the anti-TPO ones were normal and I thank 30 days on the Ketogenic diet for that) AND I had a nasty ongoing habit of eating ice cream and other unhealthy foods right before bed.